dgryski/go-perfbook/performance.md

 When optimizing, you want to reduce the amount of work the CPU has to do.

+A smarter algorithm can drastically reduce CPU time.
+30k x improvement
+Compiler optimizations double performance every 18 years.

+Program tuning, like compiler optimizations can only make a small dent in the total runtime.
+Large wins will almost always come from an algorithmic change or data structure change, a fundamental shift in how your program is organized.

 A profiler might show you that lots of time is spent in a particular routine.
 It could be this is an expensive routine, or it could be a cheap routine that is just called many many times.
 Rather than immediately trying to speed up that one routine, see if you can reduce the number of times it's called or eliminate it completely.
+We'll discuss more concrete optimization strategies in the next section.

 The Three Optimization Questions:

 - Do we have to do this at all?
-The fastest code is the code that's not there.
+The fastest code is the code that's never run.
 - If yes, is this the best algorithm.
 - If yes, is this the best *implementation* of this algorithm.